C00kie-/cheat-sheet/statistics-with-R.md

 ### Download and installation (Ubuntu 20)

-download and install last release  of R from the official website :  https://cran.r-project.org/
+Download and install the last release of R from the official website :  https://cran.r-project.org/

 There is a apt for it:

     sudo apt install r-base

-there also a links for precompiled binary versions, available for Windows, Mac and Linux.
+There also a links for precompiled binary versions, available for Windows, Mac and Linux.

 *Rstudio*